 Whilst we encourage our patients to contact the surgery via telephone in the first instance, and any requests for appointments should always be made this way, we are here to provide medical care which means patients will need to come into the building.

 For the safety of our patients and staff we have made some changes in our waiting room.
 We have the capacity to hold a number of patients (max 12) at any one time whilst still adhering to social distancing guidance.
 There are clear markers on the floor and chairs have been positioned at a safe distance from each other.
 In addition to this, a safety screen has been installed on our reception counter and we have upgraded our cleaning schedules by introducing regular sanitisation of the communal areas.

 Face Masks - If you need to attend the surgery for any reasone, you must wear a face covering whilst inside the building.
 Please remember to bring one with you.

-We would like to reassure all our patients, including those who are shielding, that by introducing these measure we can offer you a safe environment to receive the medical care you need.
+We would like to reassure all our patients, that by introducing these measure we can offer you a safe environment to receive the medical care you need.